ndgayan/PanAnalyzer/README.md

 anvi-pan-genome -g MY-GENOMES.db -n MY-GENOME_PROJECT -o ./PAN --num-threads 8 --minbit 0.5 --mcl-inflation 10 --use-ncbi-blast
 ```

+#### <span style="color:red">⚠️ IMPORTANT: Backup your Anvio Results folder before proceeding to the next steps.
+The next steps will modify the PAN database and may overwrite existing data. ⚠️</span>

 #### Add Metadata tp PAN Database and the functional enrichments

 Create a tab separated metadata file.
 Keep note on column names.
 The "genome_id" couln name must be in the first column.